ducksouplab/ducksoup/README.md

 From a technical standpoint, DuckSoup is:

-* a videoconference server acting as a relay for peers in the same room (more precisely, a SFU made with Go and [pion](https://github.com/pion/webrtc))
+- a videoconference server acting as a relay for peers in the same room (more precisely, a SFU made with Go and [pion](https://github.com/pion/webrtc))
-* with the possibility to record and optionnally transform video and audio streams thanks to GStreamer
+- with the possibility to record and optionnally transform video and audio streams thanks to GStreamer

-## DuckSoup server interface
+## DuckSoup server overview

 The DuckSoup server exposes the following:

-- an HTTP server for static files: `ducksoup.js` and example front-ends (TCP)
+- an HTTP static server for `ducksoup.js` and example front-ends (TCP)
 - an HTTP websocket endpoint for signaling (TCP)
 - WebRTC (UDP)

-Using `ducksoup.js` is the preferred way to interact with other DuckSoup server parts (signaling and WebRTC).
+Using the client library `ducksoup.js` is the preferred way to interact with DuckSoup server (signaling and WebRTC).

-## Embed DuckSoup
+## DuckSoup player

 Let's assume we have a DuckSoup server installed and running at `ducksoup-host.example.com` and we want to embed a DuckSoup "player" in a website served at `my-experiment.example.com`.